ShanonPearce/ASH-Toolset/README.md

 ![screenshot](docs/images/ash_toolset_sample.png)

 ## Features <a name="Features"></a>
-- **Headphone Correction** — Generate headphone correction filters in WAV format for IR convolution or configurations for graphic equalisers.
+- **Headphone Correction** — Generate headphone correction filters in WAV format for IR convolution or as configurations for graphic equalisers.
 - **Binaural Room Simulation** —  Generate customised binaural simulations of different acoustic environments including control rooms, studios, halls, and more.
 Resulting filters can be saved in WAV format or SOFA format for IR convolution.
 - **Equalizer APO Integration** —  Auto configures Equalizer APO to apply created filters and perform headphone correction and binaural room simulation.
-- **HeSuVi Compatibility** —  Generates fitlers in formats compatible with HeSuVi, a headphone surround virtualization tool for Equalizer APO.
+- **HeSuVi Compatibility** —  Generates filters in formats compatible with HeSuVi, a headphone surround virtualization tool for Equalizer APO.

 ## Background <a name="Background"></a>